Fasted93/ODE-Graphic-Solver/README.md

 ODE Graphic-Solver is a program written in Java using Processing used for getting a numerical solution and graphing the phase space of an ODE system.

-###What do I need to run it?

-You simply need to install Processing (https://www.processing.org/), open ODE_GS.pde and click run.

 ###How can I run it?

 Go to "Releases" and pick the last versionand download it and download your binaries.